-As indicated above, whilst some potential constraints to the redevelopment of individual sites exist, including aircraft impacts, vehicular access to the Highway and flooding, these are all manageable through site amalgamations, height limitations and detailed site and building design.
-As such they are not fundamental constraints to redevelopment, as demonstrated by the Strategy's proposal to allow more intensive redevelopment on the properties directly opposite these sites on the Highway.
+As indicated above, potential constraints to the redevelopment from the airport are entirely manageable through building height limitations and detailed site and building design and as such they are not fundamental constraints to redevelopment.

 A similar situation applies to issues such as traffic noise from the Highway.